Tudat/tudat/tutorials/tudatFeatures/mathTools/probabilityDistributions.rst

 =========================
 In Tudat, we have a number of options related to the use of probability distributions, as well as the generation of random variables from these probability distributions.
 Many of these distributions are taken from the Boost libraries, some we have implemented ourselves.

-Implementation of a probability distribution
+Implementation of a Probability Distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To represent a probability distribution with a given probability distribution function (PDF) and associated cumulative distribution function (CDF), we have defined the :class:`ContinuousProbabilityDistribution` base class.
 From this class, we have two 'branched' of derived classes: